msqr/coding101/README.md

 # VS Code settings

-If you use VS Code, copy the settings to enable automatic formatting:
+If you use VS Code, install the **Spotless Gradle** extension, then copy the settings to enable automatic formatting:

 ```sh
 mkdir .vscode